marcascott/HistoryMatters/README.md

                one a Discrete Time Event History Analysis (DT-EHA) as described in the paper FMMRuns.Rdata- Saved runs for the FMM, which can take a longer time to run.

+Note: the results of the FMM can be visualized via 2 sets of 4 plots each (4 latent class solution).
+For the second model (fmm2), Class 2 is of interest, as it yields children who marry but do not leave home.
+This is indicated throught the competing risks that describe the cohabitation status (essentially only two states are possible) and the DTEHA plot, which shows low hazard of leaving home, as compared to other classes.

 Questions?
 Contact marc.scott@nyu.edu (corresponding author)